stefangabos/Zebra_Datepicker/README.md

 The `this` keyword inside the callback function refers to the element the date picker is attached to, as a jQuery object.

-For simplifying searching for particular dates, each element gets a "date" data attribute whose format depends on the value of the `view` argument as follows:
+For simplifying searching for particular dates, each element gets a `date` data attribute whose format depends on the value of the `view` argument as follows:

 - `YYYY-MM-DD` for elements in the `days` view
 - `YYYY-MM` for elements in the `months` view